A, B, C, D, E

 Basil - Basilici

-Basil (Ocimum basilicum) is a plant from the Lamiaceae family.
-The name basil is derived from the Ancient Greek word 'basileus', meaning king, which is also reflected in the alternative name king herb.
-Basil originally grows in the regions between Central Africa and Southeast Asia.
+Basil (Ocimum basilicum) is an aromatic plant in the Lamiaceae family.
+The name basil is derived from the Ancient Greek word basileus, meaning "king."
+This origin also underlies the alternative name "king's herb."
+Basil is native to regions between Central Africa and Southeast Asia, where it has long been valued.

 Bearberry - Arctostaphylos uva-ursi